Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     Update-Package -Reinstall
     ```

-> NOTE:  The starter-project may be using an older Face API.
+>**Note**:  The starter-project may be using an older Face API.
 In this case, you will need to run the following as the NuGet Package may be unpublished:

     ```powershell
     Install-Package Microsoft.ProjectOxford.Face -Version 1.4.0